 Private insurance is often selected by the expats in Germany, mainly because they seek service in the English language.

-Currently, there are 43 private insurance providers in the country, although most of them don’t speak English and don’t provide special coverages for expats.
+Currently, there are 43 private insurance providers in the country, although most of them don’t speak English and don’t provide special coverage for expats.

 Moreover, private insurance is also chosen by unemployed, self-employed, students, and others, who don’t fulfill the requirements of a public health insurance provider.
 In fact, when you apply for a German visa, you must sign for one of the private coverages.